archphile/thepenguin/content/blog/2017-09-28-verify-cd-rips-with-accuraterip-database.md

-What is really nice about this windows command line tool, is that not only it verifies using the AccurateRip database, but in addition it does a second verification using [CUETools database](http://cue.tools/wiki/CUETools_Database).
+What is really nice about this windows command line tool, is that not only it verifies using the **AccurateRip** database, but in addition it does a second verification using [CUETools database](http://cue.tools/wiki/CUETools_Database).

 After many trials and errors, I ended up using this tool because I trust it more comparing to the first method.
-I have also created a very small script (it's actually not a script, but one command - you can also create an alias for that) which I use in order to store a log inside each folder of my music library
+I have also created a very small script (it's actually not a script, but one command - you can also create a bash alias for that) which I use in order to store a log inside each folder of my music library

 	wine /home/your_username/cuetools/ArCueDotNet.exe *.cue > cuetools.log